Arnulfo Fuentebella: Speakership

 After then Speaker Manuel Villar, Jr. passed President Joseph Estrada's Articles of Impeachment to the Senate, Fuentebella was elected Speaker after Estrada's allies in the House of Representatives motioned to make all positions in the House vacant; Fuentebella won the nomination.

 On January 20, 2001, during the Second EDSA Revolution, Estrada left the Malacañan Palace and Vice President Gloria Macapagal Arroyo was sworn to the presidency at the EDSA Shrine by Chief Justice Hilario Davide, Jr. Accompanying Davide were the chairs of the two houses of Congress, Senate President Aquilino Pimentel, Jr. and Speaker Fuentebella.
-Four days later, on January 24, the Arroyo allies mustered enough votes to unseat Fuentebella, replacing him with Quezon City representative Feliciano Belmonte.
+Four days later, on January 24, Fuentebella opted not to run again for Speaker and the Arroyo allies mustered enough votes to elect as Speaker Quezon City representative Feliciano Belmonte.

 Post-speakership

 When Fuentebella had served the maximum three consecutive terms as a congressman, his son Felix William/Wimpy took over for one term (2001–2004).
 In the interim, Fuentebella took up post-graduate courses at the Kennedy School of Governance of Harvard University.
 He ran again for Congress and won three more consecutive terms (2004–2013).
 He was instrumental in the proposed creation of a new province to be called Nueva Camarines, which will be composed of the fourth and fifth congressional Districts of Camarines Sur.

-In the 14th Congress of the Philippines, Fuentebella was elected Deputy Speaker of the House of Representatives of the Philippines for Luzon.
+In the 14th and 15th Congresses, Fuentebella was elected Deputy Speaker of the House of Representatives of the Philippines for Luzon.

-In 2015, a complaint for misappropriation of public funds was lodged against Fuentebella and his wife before the Ombudsman.

-In May 2016, Fuentebella won the election as Camarines Sur fourth district representative by just 740 votes.
-His opponent, singer Imelda Papin filed an electoral protest asking for a recount.
+In May 2016, Fuentebella was again elected as Camarines Sur fourth district representative, after another term was served by his son, Felix William.
+In 2019, he retired from politics.

 Death

 He died on September 9, 2020.
 His son said he succumbed to heart failure after battling kidney disease for almost two years.
+His death received condolences from the Malacañang Palace, with presidential spokesperson Harry Roque stating, “The time and effort he gave to improve the condition of his beloved district will always be remembered by his constituents".

+Legacy

+The Speaker Arnulfo ‘Noli’ Fuentebella Highway, which runs from Goa to Siruma was named in his honor in 2024.